Skip to content

 - [meta-1] smoke_iteration: 2

 Empty categories are omitted.
-If no entries survive materialization, the memory block is omitted entirely.
+If no entries survive materialization in either tier, the memory block is omitted entirely.

 Normal iteration prompts and metareview review prompts also include a small Context pressure summary derived from the same materialized memory.
-That summary reports rendered memory size vs budget, active entry counts by category, and whether the prompt memory is currently being truncated.
+That summary reports rendered memory size vs budget, active entry counts by tier and category (e.g. "2 project preferences, 10 run learnings, 2 run meta"), and whether the prompt memory is currently being truncated.

 Budget truncation